 Cooking Scrambled Eggs

 For fluffy and creamy scrambled eggs, beat the eggs in a separate bowl until the yolks and whites are well combined.
-Add a tablespoon of oil or butter to the preheated pan and pour in the beaten eggs.
+Add a tablespoon of oil or butter to the preheated pan and pour the beaten eggs.

-Making Sunny-Side Up Eggs
+Making Sunny-Side-Up Eggs

 Preparing Over-Easy Eggs